keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 For Lindsay Elizabeth.
-"Oh, who shall understand but you?"
+"Oh, who shall understand but you; yea, who shall understand?"